SimBed/simbed.github.io/_conventions/responding1NT.markdown

 ---
 layout: post
 title: "1NT Response"
-categories: jekyll update
-description: "1 NT is the 'bid of last resort' and says nothing about the shape of the hand."
+# description: "1 NT is the 'bid of last resort' and says nothing about the shape of the hand."
 ---
 1 NT is the 'bid of last resort' and says nothing about the shape of the hand.